 - Stay active—walking counts!

 Semaglutide helps make these healthy choices easier to stick to, but it doesn’t replace them.
+Learn more about realistic timelines in our guide on how long it takes to lose weight on Ozempic.

 Who Should Consider Semaglutide?